 Vendors are responsible to bring their own tents, tables, scales, etc. A certain number of tents will be available to vendors for rental.
 Tent rental fees are \$15 per Saturday, which includes set-up, dismantling and securing tent weights.
-Vendors who have their own tents are responsible for setting them up and having them securely fastened at all times with a method of tent tie-downs approved by the Market Manager.
+Vendors who have their own tents are responsible for setting them up and having them securely fastened at all times with a method of tent weights approved by the Market Manager.
+BFM may lend vendors approved weights.